 How to Build Claude Skills That Connect to Marketing Data

-Building a Claude skill that works reliably with marketing data requires solving three problems: data access, business logic enforcement, and schema change resilience.
-Marketing operations teams that skip any of these steps end up with skills that break when platforms update their APIs or return incorrect results when attribution models change.
+Building a Skill that works reliably with marketing data requires solving three problems: data access, business logic enforcement, and schema change resilience.
+Marketing operations teams that skip any of these steps end up with Skills that break when platforms update their APIs or return incorrect results when attribution models change.

 Data Access: Connecting Claude to Your Marketing Warehouse

-A Claude skill can't query data it can't reach.
+A Skill can't query data it can't reach.
 The first step is establishing a secure connection between Claude and your marketing data warehouse — Snowflake, BigQuery, Redshift, or whatever platform you use to store unified marketing data.

 Most marketing operations teams use an API layer between Claude and the warehouse rather than giving Claude direct database credentials.
 This API layer: